How Long Does the Probate Process Take in Arizona?

 Unfortunately, probate is a complex process, and there are many different factors that can delay its completion.
 There is no definitive answer to how long probate takes in Arizona.
-The process can take anywhere from a few months to over a year.
+The process typically takes around one to three years.

 The Phelps LaClair team can guide you through the probate process, and if you’re creating an estate plan, we can help your estate avoid probate altogether.
 We put together this guide to help you understand what happens when an estate does have to go through probate.

 What Is Probate?